 - Introduction to unit, names, alphabet, greetings, numbers

-- Presenting people, ser, hay, tener; likes/dislikes, describing people, nationality
+- Meeting people, ser, hay, tener; likes/dislikes, describing people, nationalities

 - Describing yourself, comparing to others, favourite activities, adjectives

 - Reflexive verbs and daily routine, present progressive

 - Final assessment

 - Audio/Video conferencing